 Ingesting the lowest and safest dosage of the oil may prevent side effects.
 In rare cases, this oil may cause allergic and adverse reactions like

 - Wheezingi XA shrill whistling sound during breathing that occurs when the airway is partially blocked due to allergic reactions, or cold.

 Note: There is no sufficient research on the safety of evening primrose oil on pregnant and breastfeeding women.
 Stay safe and avoid use.

-Evening primrose oil is a popular home remedy used for managing eczema and acne.
+Evening primrose oil is a popular home remedy used for managing eczema, psoriasis and acne.
 Its high gamma-linoleic content may reduce inflammation caused by acne.
 Additionally, the benefits of using evening primrose oil for your skin include improved skin elasticity, skin hydration, and skin health.
 Ensure that you follow the instructions given on the package before applying.
 While evening primrose oil is safe for application, some people may experience side effects such as abdominal pain, rashes, or nausea.
 Since there is no sufficient evidence on the long-term safety of primrose oil, pregnant women and nursing mothers should avoid using it.

 Frequently Asked Questions